org-cloudbees-dragan/traditional-ha/README.md

 [01-createSelfSigned.sh](ssl/01-createSelfSigned.sh)

-Script to create a self singed certificate
+Script to create a self signed certificate
 * pem file: used by HAProxy for the frontend (includes the private key and certificate crt)
-* cacerts: The Java default cacerts with the pem added, used for jenkins outbound connections
+* cacerts: The Java default cacerts with the pem added, used for Jenkins outbound connections
 * Jenkins keystore: Jenkins.jks keystore, includes the pem only, used for the Jenkins HTTPS_KEYSTORE

 [haproxy.cfg](haproxy.cfg)